The Twin Dilemma (novel)

 The Twin Dilemma is the 63rd volume in the Nancy Drew Mystery Stories series.
 It was first published by Wanderer Books in 1981 under the author's pseudonym Carolyn Keene.
 It was written by Nancy Axelrad.

 Plot

-When a star model disappears, Aunt Eloise insists that Nancy replace the model in a NYC fashion show.
-Nancy reluctantly accepts the invitation, only to discover that several of the clothes for the show have been stolen!
-Once on the trail of her elusive enemies, Nancy discovers clue after clue pointing to a diabolical scheme that she must stop at all costs!
+When a star model disappears, Aunt Eloise insists that Nancy has to replace the model in a New York Fashion Show.
+Nancy reluctantly accepts the invitation, only to discover that several of the clothes for the show have been stolen.
+Once on the trail of her elusive enemies, Nancy discovers clue after clue pointing to a diabolical scheme that she must stop at all costs.
+Soon with the aid of fellow friends, she discovers the identity of the killer and continues her dream occupation as a detective.